-- When Something Awful's paywall went up during the finale of Dangan Ronpa LP, they discovered people on Tumblr were leeching images, and redirected it to an image of a girl lifting a table in rage with the tagline "STOP LEECHING YOU FUCKS"
+- When Something Awful's paywall went up during the finale of the Dangan Ronpa Let's Play, they discovered people on Tumblr were leeching images, and redirected it to an image of a girl lifting a table in rage with the tagline "STOP LEECHING YOU FUCKS"

-- Jameth, a user of Encyclopedia Dramatica keeps an eye on his bandwidth and if enough people hotlink to an image, he'll replace it with a photo of four black men being lynched with this suitably offensive message: "NO NIGGERS" printed on it, invoking the /b/elief on 4chan about larceny and Americans with African heritage.
+- Jameth, a user of Encyclopedia Dramatica, keeps an eye on his bandwidth and if enough people hotlink to an image, he'll replace it with a photo of four black men being lynched with the suitably offensive message "NO NIGGERS" printed on it, invoking the stereotype of black people stealing things.
 It's bad enough that it won't even be linked to here.